adawaty/AlTawfeek-Firefighting-Equipment-Website-9760/README.md

 # AlTawfeek Engineering - Fire Safety Equipment Website

-A professional, SEO-optimized website for AlTawfeek Engineering, a leading fire safety equipment supplier in Egypt and authorized distributor of Bavaria Fire Fighting and Sectron alarm systems.
+A professional, SEO-optimized website for AlTawfeek Engineering, a leading fire safety equipment supplier in Egypt and authorized distributor of Bavaria Fire Fighting equipment.

 ## 🚀 Features